fletchjeff/COPML-2_xray_classifier/README.md

 ```
 .
-├── code/           # Backend scripts, and notebooks needed to create project artifacts
+├── app/            # Backend scripts, and notebooks needed to create project artifacts
+├── cml/            # Directory to hold trained models
 ├── data/           # A post processed sample of the full dataset used for model training
-├── app/            # Assets needed to support the front end application
+├── notebooks/            # Assets needed to support the front end application
-├── images/         # A collection of images referenced in project docs
 ├── models/         # Directory to hold trained models
 ├── cdsw-build.sh   # Shell script used to build environment for experiments and models
 ├── README.md